mpram/vis-insp-fof-hol/README.md

 - Azure Access, validate that you have access to an Azure Subscription with the right priviledges to create some resources you will need for the session.

 **Day #1:**
-- Collect hte pictures of your use case.
+- Collect the pictures of your use case.
 - Complete the session Before HoL

 **Day #2:**
-- Custom vision portal
+- Set up Custom vision portal and your project, tag the images and train the model.
-- Reach the Build solution in Visual Code.
+- Complete all the steps until trigger the Build solution in Visual Code, you will leave it running at the end of the day to continue the following.

 **Day #3:**
-- After the Build, complete deployment and test it with your camera end to end.
+- After the Build is complete, you will push the solution to the device and test it with your camera connected end to end, you will see the predictions and the picture the camera is taking and analyzing.
 - Discuss path to production.

+To start your journey you can continue to the section **Instructions/Before HoL**section.

+**Contact info: visualinspections@microsoft.com**